ZinebLahrichi/dealroom_assignment/README.md

 # dealroom_assignement

-In this Github project you will find two files for both tasks.
+In this Github project you will find two folders for both tasks.

 Task 1:
 \\